Ifi Ude

-Diana Ifeoma Ude (born 1986 in Enugu, Nigeria) is a Polish singer.
+Diana Ifeoma Ude (born 15 February 1986) is a Nigerian and Polish singer.
 She is the daughter of a Polish mother and a Nigerian father of the Igbo tribe.
 She came to Poland at the age of three, where she lived with her maternal grandmother in Opole.
-She studied culture at Warsaw University.
+She has studied culture at the University of Warsaw.

 She was one of the ten participants in the Polish national final for the Eurovision Song Contest 2018, performing the song "Love is Stronger".
-With 16 points, she came in the 4th place.
+With 16 points, she came in the fourth place.